 By Claire Bullivant

-Claire Bullivant is the owner of Bead and Berry Coffee House in Maricopa.
+Claire Bullivant is the owner of Bead and Berry Coffee House, which is on hiatus for the summer.